assemble/assemble-less/docs/docs-quick-start.md

 grunt.loadNpmTasks('assemble-less');
 ```

-When completed, you'll be able to run the various `grunt` commands provided:
+When completed, you'll be able to run the various `grunt` commands available, such as:

 #### compile - `grunt less`
 Runs the Less.js compiler to rebuild the specified `/test/fixtures/*.less` files.

 #### watch - `grunt watch`
+Requires [grunt-contrib-watch](https://github.com/gruntjs/grunt-contrib-watch), `npm i grunt-contrib-watch`.
 This is a convenience task to "Run predefined tasks whenever watched file patterns are added, changed or deleted".
-Requires [grunt-contrib-watch](https://github.com/gruntjs/grunt-contrib-watch), `npm i grunt-contrib-watch`.

 Should you encounter problems with installing dependencies or running the `grunt` commands, be sure to first uninstall any previous versions (global and local) you may have installed, and then rerun `npm install`.